benfb/benbailey.me/content/posts/boots.md

 date: "2022-10-16T18:39:59-04:00"
 title: "Boots"
 draft: false
+summary: "How do I better inhabit the place in which I live?"
 ---

 > “Do you know where “policeman” comes from, sir?
 Vimes hadn’t.
 “Polis” used to mean “city”, said Carrot.
 That’s what policeman means: “a man for the city.”
 (Terry Pratchett, *Men At Arms*)